hyperledger/fabric/docs/source/channel_update_tutorial.rst

 The next step is to approve the chaincode definition of ``fabcar`` as Org3.
 Org3 needs to approve the same definition that Org1 and Org2 approved and committed to the channel.
-The chaincode definition also needs to include the chaincode package identifier.
+In order to invoke the chaincode, Org3 needs to include the package identifier in the chaincode definition.
 You can find the package identifier by querying your peer:

 .. code:: bash